stevenstetzler/recipes/content/curry.md

 [^fat]: can be swapped with another fat: 1 cup plain yoghurt or heavy whipping cream based on preference
 [^protein]: can be swapped for other legume, a pre-cooked meat (can also be simmered in the curry until cooked), or tofu based on preference
 [^vegetables]: can be swapped for other vegetables like broccoli, spinach, kale, etc. based on preference
+[^blend]: When using a small blender, I typically only add enough tomatoes so that blending is possible.
+(The liquid from the tomatoes fascilitates blending.)
+Additionally, I only add a fraction of the onions so I don't overfill the blender.